Vancouver's first-ever all-vegan farmers' market was set to launch this summer, however, the event was forced to be postponed indefinitely.

-The Vegan Farmers' Market is set to debut on Saturday, June 27, at Vancouver's Concord Community Park.
-Additional engagements will follow on July 11 and 18; August 1, 15, and 29; and September 12 and 26.
+The Vegan Farmers' Market was set to debut on Saturday, June 27 at Vancouver's Concord Community Park.
+Additional engagements were to follow on July 11 and 18; August 1, 15, and 29; and September 12 and 26.

 Last summer, Vancouver was home to an inaugural vegan food and culture festival.
-However, this year, in light of province-wide restrictions on certain gatherings, a "festival" is not likely to happen.
-Instead, organizers of the Vegan Night Market event are curating this farmers' market for this summer.
-Farmers' markets in B.C. are allowed to operate, though distancing and safety measures will be in place.
+However, this year, in light of province-wide restrictions on certain gatherings, a "festival" would not be able to happen.